 Frilled sharks appear almost everywhere, but are mostly reported in South-Africa, Norway, New Zealand and some other countries.
 They live on shallow depths of around 50 meters to depths of even 1500 meters.
 Their diet mainly exist out of squids, several little species of sharks and other little deep sea fishes.
 Remember this is a living fossil and it's the only specie in his order who survived evolution.

 The reproduction of the Frilled Shark happens oviparous (eggs hatch in the body of the mother and emerge as young Frilled Sharks), the eggs of the Frilled Sharks hatch after around one to two years.
-There isn't a lot of information available about the Frilled Shark, because the encounter with humans is extremely rare.
+There isn't a lot of information available about the Frilled Shark, because the encounters with humans is extremely rare.